About OLLI at USM

 A very generous endowment gift from the Bernard Osher Foundation in 2000 encouraged expanded programming opportunities.
 In recognition of the Osher Foundation’s gift, the organization’s name was changed to Osher Lifelong Learning Institute, or OLLI.

-SAGE lectures will be posted on the OLLI Courses and Lectures at USM page.
+SAGE lectures will be posted under the OLLI Courses and Lectures link on the right.